Skip to contents

 dag

-A DAG object created using the empty_dag function with nodes added to it using the + syntax.
+A DAG object created using the empty_dag function with node calls (and potentially network calls) added to it using the + syntax.
 See details.

 n_sim